 (a) If Participating Shares are subscribed for at a time when the Net Asset Value per Share is less than the High Water Mark of the relevant Class, the Shareholder will be required to bear an amount equal to the Performance Allocation with respect to any subsequent appreciation in the value of those Participating Shares.
-With respect to any appreciation in the value of those Participating Shares.
-With respect to any appreciation Day up to the High Water Mark, the Performance Allocation will be determined and allocated to Class P Shares at the end of each Performance Period by redeeming at par value such number of the Shareholder's Participating Shares of the relevant Class as have an aggregate Net Asset Value equal to the relevant Performance Allocation Rate of any such appreciation (a "Performance Allocation Redemption").
+With respect to any appreciation in the value of those Participating Shares from the Net Asset Value per Share at the relevant Subscription Day up to the High Water Mark, the Performance Allocation will be determined and allocated to Class P Shares at the end of each Performance Period by redeeming at par value such number of the Shareholder's Participating Shares of the relevant Class as have an aggregate Net Asset Value equal to the relevant Performance Allocation Rate of any such appreciation (a "Performance Allocation Redemption").
 An amount equal to the aggregate Net Asset Value of the Participating Shares so redeemed will be made as a Performance Allocation.
 The Fund will not be required to pay to the Shareholder the redemption proceeds of the relevant Participating Shares, being the aggregate par value thereof.